English criminal law: Partial defences to murder

 There are two main partial defences that reduce murder to manslaughter.

-If one succeeds in being declared "not guilty by reason of insanity" then the result is going to an asylum, a clearly inadequate result for somebody suffering from occasional epileptic fits, and many conditions unrecognized by nineteenth century medicine.
+If one succeeds in being declared "not guilty by reason of insanity" then the result is going to an asylum, a clearly inadequate result for somebody suffering from occasional epileptic fits, and many conditions unrecognised by nineteenth century medicine.
 The law has therefore been reformed in many ways.
 One important reform, introduced in England and Wales by statute is the diminished responsibility defence.
 The requirements are usually more lax, for instance, being "an abnormality of mind" which "substantially impair[s] mental responsibility for his acts and omission in doing or being a party to the killing."

 Loss of control may be pleaded under sections 54 and 55 of the Coroners and Justice Act 2009.

 Infanticide now operates as a defence to both murder and manslaughter.
 See the Infanticide Act 1938 as amended by the Coroners and Justice Act 2009.